Mahog/Conversation-Trainer/README.md

 Repeat the last step until satisfied.
 Quit the HTTP-server in your terminal.

 ## Get the Training data
 Change your working directory again ```cd ../xapi/```.
 Run the app.js script using node: ```node app.js```.
-If there is no output and the application closes after a few seconds, everything went according to plan.
+If there are no error messages and the application closes after a few seconds, everything went according to plan.
 If there are error messages, deal with them.

 ## Start the Visualization
 In the root directory, double-click ```index.html``` to display the file inside your browser.
-Your conversations should show on the left side as colored rectangles.
+Your conversations should show on the left side.